weserv/docs/docs/adjustment.md

 ## Modulate <Badge type="info" text="&mod=" />

-Transforms the image using brightness, saturation and hue rotation.
+Transform the image using brightness, saturation and hue rotation.
 Use `&mod=[brightness multiplier],[saturation multiplier],[hue degrees]` to define the below adjustments at once.

 ### Brightness <Badge type="info" text="&mod=" />

-Adjusts the brightness of the image.
+Adjust the brightness of the image.
 A multiplier greater than 1 will increase brightness, while a multiplier less than 1 will decrease the brightness.

 ::: code-group